Profile information

 Description

-We grow a large diversified garden with many vegetables and medicinal plants, we have fruit trees and bushes, 2 ponds with red fish and frogs, a dog, a cat and turkeys.
+We grow a large diversified garden with many vegetables and medicinal plants, we have fruit trees and bushes, 2 ponds with red fish and frogs, a dog and a cat.
 Permaculture is a step beyond organic farming, not aimed at commercial production but more on developping a balanced eco-system similar to what nature would do on its own.
 Improving soil quality is key, learning about insects and diseases that result from an imbalance in the soil, and figuring out how to work with it.

 For seasons 2021-22-23, we accomplished all the landscaping, tree planting and construction work needed to form solid basis for the gardens.
 We built terraces on the sloped land to optimize production area, built turkey coops, sheds and plateforms for work and yoga, built a mobile greenhouse, stairways throughout the property to have easier access - all made mainly with recycled material and the efforts of volunteers.
 It has been an intensive and very physical first 3 seasons, but also very rewarding and creative.
 Some of our fruit trees have started to bear fruit (apples, plums, blueberries, raspberries, honeysuckle berries, blackberries, grapes) while others are still in their initial growth period.

-For the season 2024, we plan to focus on improving the quality of production, giving the gardens more attention and focus.
+For the season 2024 and 2025, we plan to focus on improving the quality of production, giving the gardens more attention and focus.
 Daily tasks will mainly focus on taking care of the gardens and the orchards, harvesting and tranformation (jams, cider, drying of medicinal plants/flowers, preserves, etc).
 Permaculture is about harmony, balance and learning about how we relate to our environment.
-This season, we will offer meditation and yoga from 6h30 am to 8 am, and then begin the 5 hour work day in the garden.
+Last season, we offered meditation and yoga from 6h30 am to 8 am, and then began the 5 hour work day in the garden at 9 am after a hearty breakfast.
+It was very well received by volunteers, most of whom participated, so we will offer the same program this year.
 Normally, volunteers are free from 4 pm onwards, except for some help required in the kitchen for the meals.
 You get 2 days off per week to relax or visit Québec city.

 Help with Eco Projects